tardate/LittleArduinoProjects/ESP8266/YouTubeFootSwitch/README.md

 On the plus side, this makes the unit 100% wireless, however since it is only a single cell, the running time between recharge can be limited.

 I'm having second thoughts, as I can see myself using the unit for many hours at a time.
-I may replace the battery module with a 3.3V regulator and power jack for a mains adapter (wall wart) and live with the power cord being attached.
+I may replace the battery module with a 3.3V regulator and power jack for a mains adapter and live with the power cord being attached.

 Charging the battery over USB to the micro connector: